top of page

 BRAKES

 All USA and Canadian SM’s received hydraulic components called leak finders (two per car) that were not installed on French cars.
 Leak finders were small hydraulic components that were located in the tubing leading to the front and rear brakes.
 If there was a hydraulic leak somewhere downstream in the brake system, the leak finders would shut off flow to the affected brakes, thus retaining the hydraulic system integrity for the remaining brakes, as well as for other hydraulic systems on the car.
-If a leak finder detected a leak and shut off flow, a switch at the end of the leak finder would be actuated to illuminate the red STOP warning light on the dashboard.
+If a leak finder detected a leak and shut off flow, a mechanical switch at the end of the leak finder would be actuated to illuminate the red STOP warning light on the dashboard.
 According to the parts books, leak finders were also installed on Norwegian and some Swiss SM’s.

 In industrial and aviation circles, this type of device is called a volumetric hydraulic fuse, since it passes a specific volume of fluid before it “fuses” and shuts off flow.
 The fluid volume needed to “set” the fuse is designed to be somewhat more than the normal volume of fluid needed to apply the brakes.
 In this manner, the fuse will never “set” with normal braking activity, but will “set” if an abnormally high volume of fluid passes out to a set of brakes.
 Leak finders made bleeding the brakes a bit of a chore since the leak finders interpreted brake bleeding as a leak and therefore shut off flow to that set of brakes.
 (The key to bleeding the brakes is to press on the pedal exceedingly lightly, which allows a very small flow around the outside diameter of the leak finder piston, which prevents the leak finder from closing off flow.)